bangank36/spriral-learning/today-i-learn.md

 - https://stackoverflow.com/questions/32070303/uncaught-referenceerror-react-is-not-defined#comment126569922_68876239
 -
 ## 18-Aug-2023
-- Use `keyof` to get array of props from interface https://stackoverflow.com/a/62477194
+- Use `keyof` to get array of props from interface https://stackoverflow.com/a/62477194, WRONG: it returns type, not value https://blog.logrocket.com/how-to-use-keyof-operator-typescript/